aubio/aubio/README.md

  - `aubiotrack` outputs the time stamp of detected beats
  - `aubionotes` emits midi-like notes, with an onset, a pitch, and a duration
  - `aubioquiet` extracts quiet and loud regions

-Additionally, the python module comes with the following script:

- - `aubiocut` slices sound files at onset or beat timestamps

 The latest version of the documentation can be found at: